tomodachi94/vscode-folgezettel/README.md

 This extension provides a small set of filename-based commands for creating and navigating folgezettel-style notes in a zettelkasten, as [described by Bob Doto](https://writing.bobdoto.computer/how-to-use-folgezettel-in-your-zettelkasten-everything-you-need-to-know-to-get-started/).

+This extension can be downloaded from [the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=tomodachi94.vscode-folgezettel), [the Open VSX Registry](https://open-vsx.org/extension/tomodachi94/vscode-folgezettel), or [directly from GitHub Releases](https://github.com/tomodachi94/vscode-folgezettel).[^1]

 ## Commands

 All commands are available from the Command Palette (press Ctrl/Cmd+Shift+P and type the command name).
 They operate on Markdown files in the root of the current workspace.